shakermakerk/ai_projects__pdf_form_filler/README.md

 - Cannot fill in checkboxes
 - Cannot fill in dropdown fields
-- May generate placeholder data for some fields
+- May generate haluncinated data for some fields

 ## Getting Started